banisterious/obsidian-oneirometrics/docs/developer/implementation/post-refactoring-documentation-plan.md

 **Key Milestones**:
 - Document audit: ✅ Completed (8/8 documents reviewed)
 - Architecture documentation updates: In progress
-- Diagram updates: Not started
+- Diagram updates: 🔄 In progress
-- TypeScript architecture documentation: In progress
+- TypeScript architecture documentation: 🔄 In progress
 - Archive directory created: ✅ Completed

 This plan outlines the necessary documentation updates following the successful TypeScript refactoring project.
 It includes tasks for reorganizing documentation, updating architecture diagrams, and creating new TypeScript-specific documentation.
 Progress is tracked through various tables throughout this document, with an overall status summary at the end.